LuxciumProject/mapping-tools/library/mapping-tools/README.md

 ## Delegates functions

-You can provide 4 main types of _delegates functions_ as arguments to the main functions of the package.
+**You can provide 4 main types of _delegates functions_ as arguments to the main functions of the package.**

+In this context delegating just means the act of giving another _function_ the responsibility of carrying out the performance agreed upon in by the folowing _interface_ contracts.

 - `TransformFn<T,U>`